Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 * An extended timeline for finding an internship and additional one on one support from advisors until an internship or employment is found.
 * Additional one on one meetings with advisors as requested.
 * Extended job search support if needed.
-* ehind the scenes, our advising team proactively reaches out to our company contacts, and will pass any opportunities along to our students to create connections with potential internship opportunities.
+* Behind the scenes, our advising team proactively reaches out to our company contacts, and will pass any opportunities along to our students to create connections with potential internship opportunities.

 Part-time students have 10 weeks after the end of the coding curriculum to secure an internship or join a full-time internship.
 During this time, if you have not yet coordinated your internship, you'll check in with your advisor weekly, continue applying to jobs or internships, and work on coding projects or continued education independently to keep your skills sharp.